tqnhu4/AWS/Labs/README.md

 - Managing environments and auto scaling

 ## AWS SAM: Building Serverless Apps, Simplified
+AWS SAM (Serverless Application Model) is an open-source framework for building serverless applications on AWS.
+It uses simplified YAML syntax to define resources like Lambda, API Gateway, and DynamoDB.
+SAM CLI enables local development, testing, and deployment to AWS with ease.

 ## Table of Contents
 - 1.[Building Your First Serverless API with SAM](./SAM/Lab1/README.md)